-Includes North Dakota corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get North Dakota corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 When do you want your North Dakota corporation to start?
-If you want it to start right away, tick the first box.
-If you’d prefer to start on a specific date (maybe to line up with the beginning of a tax period), you can tick the second box and enter an effective date up to 90 days in the future.
+If you want it to start right away, click the first box.
+If you’d prefer to start on a specific date (maybe to line up with the beginning of a tax period), you can click the second box and enter an effective date up to 90 days in the future.

 For each class or series of shares, list how many shares you’re creating and their par value.
 Par value is the “face value” of the share (the price listed on stock certificates) and is typically the lowest value at which a share can be traded.